Justice Kennedy on George Washington

 Learn more about the vital role that George Washington played in creating the Constitution and in establishing the office of the president from Supreme Court Justice Anthony Kennedy.

 As the president of the Constitutional Convention, George Washington rarely participated in the debates.
 However, when the Constitution headed to the states for approval, Washington took an active role in the ratification process.
-Before leaving Philadelphia for Virginia, Washington sent copies of the document to Thomas Jefferson and General Lafayette, hoping for their support.
+Before leaving Philadelphia for Virginia, Washington sent copies of the document to Thomas Jefferson and the Marquis de Lafayette, hoping for their support.

 Washington also sent copies to Benjamin Harrison, Patrick Henry, and Edmund Randolph, the three most recent governors of Virginia who each had serious reservations about the Constitution.
 Once back home at Mount Vernon, Washington spent his mornings writing letters to political leaders throughout the nation, urging them to support the Constitution.
 At the same time, Washington knew that if the Constitution was adopted, he would most likely become the first President of the United States and be called away from his beloved estate.

 In his correspondence, Washington clearly laid out the reasons why he believed the Constitution should be ratified.
 The unity of the nation had been sorely tested under the Articles of Confederation.
 Washington, in fact, feared the current government was so powerless that it would soon dissolve either from deteriorating support of the people or from the fact that states would no longer bother to send representatives to the Confederation Congress.
 While the Constitution was not perfect, it created a stronger central government that included a Congress with the power to tax, a President who would act as the nation’s chief executive, and a national court system.
 Washington urged people who had doubts about the Constitution to support it, reminding them that once it was approved it could be amended.